Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 However, we exploit some powerful techniques to minimise this:

-* Beliefs are represented as Decentralised Data Objects that support **structural sharing**: identical values or subtrees with identical values need only be stored once.
+* Beliefs are represented as Decentralised Data Values that support **structural sharing**: identical values or subtrees with identical values need only be stored once.
 Since orderings are identical up to the point of consensus, these can be de-duplicated almost perfectly.
 * Peers are only required to actively maintain block data for approx. **1 day** (less than 10GB in this case)
-* The Decentralised Data Objects support usage where only the **incremental change** needs to be gossiped.
+* The Decentralised Data Values support usage where only the **incremental change** needs to be gossiped.
 * The number of outgoing connections for each Peer is **bounded** to a small constant number of Peers that they wish to gossip to (typically around 10, but configurable on a per-peer basis)

 With these techniques, Peers only need to gossip the novelty they receive (in this example around 100k per second, plus some accounting overhead) to a small number of other peers.
 Bandwidth required is therefore on the order of 2-5MB/s (allowing for some overheads and a reasonable number of Peer connections), which is certainly practical for any modern server with a reasonable network connection.